How to Add Social Media Icons to an Email Signature

 Look for red flags like a huge follower count but very few comments or likes.
 A sudden, massive spike in followers can also indicate they bought followers.
 Use tools like HypeAuditor for a deeper analysis of their audience quality score.

 A good engagement rate (likes + comments ÷ followers) is a sign of a healthy, active community.
 For micro-influencers, look for rates between 3-6%.
 For macro-influencers, anything above 1-2% is generally considered strong.
+For deeper insights, you can learn how to analyze Instagram profile engagement.

 Do they take pride in their sponsored content?
 Does it feel authentic, or does it scream "AD!"?
 The quality of their past partnerships is a great indicator of what you can expect.

 Creators get dozens of pitches a day.
 A generic, copy-pasted message will be instantly deleted.
 Effective outreach is personalized and focuses on building a relationship, not just completing a transaction.
+This is also where you'll often need to negotiate with influencers on rates and deliverables.

 Here’s what a good outreach email or DM should include: